11Hayden/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float - to print a number with 2 d.p then a new line
-100-decimal_to_hexadecimal - to convert from decimal to hex 101-rot13 - a script that encodes and decodes a text using the rot13 encryption
+100-decimal_to_hexadecimal - to convert from decimal to hex 101-rot13 - a script that encodes and decodes a text using the rot13 encryption 102-odd - a script that prints every line from the input starting from the first line